jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_use_more_like_this_feature.md

 ![Configuring more like this query](mlt2.png)`

 Second tab allow configuration of some metrics.
 Default values are fine to start with.

 ![Setting metrics](mlt3.png)

-At last some returned fields must be configured
+At last some returned fields must be configured:

 ![Configuring returned fields](mlt4.png)

 Here is an other example where products are identified by a field name `numkey_prod`.
 Similarity is computed from field `nom_genre`, which is products'categories.

 ![More like this results](mlt5.png)

 Of course this query template can be used in an API call, where "Document query" can be easily overiden.
 Have a look at the [More Like This API section of our documentation](http://www.opensearchserver.com/documentation/api_v2/more-like-this/README.html).